madejackson/MillControl/subPages/demoSetup.md

    2. Taster
    3. display
    4. rotary encoder
+   5. maybe the On/Off switch needs to be plased here as well
 1. the following lines need to be changed (todo: note in the real setup, that some lines might to be changed back)
 2. deploy everything on the arduino

+Todo: add a demo with scale